Skip to content

 What banknote denominations are common in Peru?

 The common denominations are 10, 20, 50, 100, and 200 Sol.
-An overview of banknotes in circulation is maintained by the BCRP.
+An overview of the banknotes in circulation is maintained by the BCRP.

-Which coins are considered common?
+What coins are considered common?

 The common coins are 10, 20, and 50 Céntimos, as well as 1, 2, and 5 Sol.